LauYeeYu/homepage/content/blog/git-usage-misc-en.md

 In the [previous article](/blog/git-usage-submodule-en/), we've covered the usage of submodules.
-In this article, we'll introduce some other usage of Git that that you should know.
+In this article, we'll introduce some other usage of Git that you should know.

 <!--more-->